thor-harsh/Project--R-17/README.md

 **In this project, we will use data from the UCI archive based off of red and white wines (this is a very commonly used data set in ML)**.<br></br>
 The sets contain physicochemical properties of red and white Vinho Verdes wines and their respective sensory qualities as assessed by wine experts.
-The set includes samples of 1599 different red and 4898 white wines regarding the following attributes:<br></br>
+The set includes samples of 1599 different red and 4898 white wines regarding the following attributes:<br>

 **Atrribute**	       **Unit**	    **Description**<br>
 Fixed Acidity	    g/L	    Concentration of non-volatile tartaric acid in the wine.<br></br>